moustafa-git/social-app/README.md

 # 🚀 Social App
-A full-stack social media app where users can create posts, comment, and interact with others.
+A social media web app where users can create posts, comment, and manage content with authentication and protected routes.
-Built with React, Redux Toolkit, React Query, and Tailwind for a modern, responsive experience.
+Built with React, Redux Toolkit, React Query, and Tailwind, using a REST API from a custom backend server.
 ---

 ## 🔧 Tech Stack